foundersandcoders/Node-Shell-Workshop/LESSON2.md

 The problem with this is that `readFile` will wait until it has read the entirety of the file provided before it will fire the callback that does something with it, which could take time.

-With streams we can act on the contents of the file as it is being read which is more efficient.
-This accomplishes the exact same thing as the above:
+With streams we can act on the contents of the file as it is being read which in certain scenarios is more efficient.
+However, you can accomplish the same effect as `fs.readFile` with read streams using the following:

 ```javascript
 var readStream = fs.createReadStream(file);